Market Insights · Last updated 2 June 2026

 The Process: Survey Timing

-1. After offer accepted: Instruct your solicitor and arrange survey at the same time.
+1. After offer accepted: Instruct your solicitor and arrange your survey at the same time.
 Do not wait for legal work to progress before commissioning the survey.
+Both should run in parallel to avoid unnecessary delays.

-2. Survey completed: Typically within 2 to 4 weeks of instruction depending on surveyor availability.
+2. Survey completed: Typically within two to four weeks of instruction, depending on surveyor availability in Gibraltar's small market.

-3. Review findings: If the survey reveals significant issues, you have grounds to renegotiate the price or request remedial works before exchange.
+3. Review findings: If the survey reveals significant issues, you have grounds to renegotiate the purchase price or request remedial works before exchange.
+A clear written report gives you leverage in those conversations.

 The Bottom Line

 A property survey in Gibraltar is money well spent.
-The combination of older building stock, sea-air corrosion, damp issues, and leasehold complexity means buyers without survey protection regularly face expensive surprises after completion.
-Budget for a HomeBuyer Report at minimum, a Full Structural Survey for anything older or with visible wear, and treat the cost as insurance against a much larger problem.
+The combination of older building stock, sea-air corrosion, damp issues, and leasehold complexity means buyers who skip a survey regularly face expensive surprises after completion.
+Budget for a HomeBuyer Report at minimum, a Full Structural Survey for anything older or with visible wear, and treat the cost as protection against a far larger problem further down the line.

 Frequently Asked Questions